Just how long do New Year’s resolutions to quit smoking last?

-Despite being a top promise, however, it’s also quick to be abandoned.
-And, much like every year, people will probably blame their lack of willpower, even though statistics on the effectiveness of powering through quitting without support offer little promise.
+Despite being a top resolution, however, it’s also quick to be abandoned.
+Much like every year, people will probably blame their lack of willpower, even though statistics on the effectiveness of powering through quitting without support offer little promise.

 Enough.
 We need to help people quit, but we also need to stop asking them to use willpower to do it.
 Instead, there are better ways that actually work.